The-YoungOne/Municipality-App/README.md

 # INTRODUCTION:

-This project is a web application called AgriConnect_MVC, designed to facilitate connections between farmers.
+This is a municipality application built to streamline the municipal services in South Africa.
-Through this platform, farmers can showcase their products, and view the products of other farmers on the marketplace.
+Thus this platform aims to provide its users with efficient and user-friendly access to local municipal services.

 ----------------------------------------------------------------------------------------------------